MadNLP/powertech-tutorial/docs/src/1-powerflow.md

 ## Solving the power flow equations using the Newton algorithm

-We load the numbers of variables, constraints and nonzeroes in the Jacobian (all these values are provided automatically by ExaModels):
+We load the numbers of variables, constraints and nonzeros in the Jacobian (all these values are provided automatically by ExaModels):

 ````@example 1-powerflow